Pokey8680/Lionfish/README.md

   # Requirements
 - A device that launched with Android 10 or higher, and with Dynamic Partitions.
 You can check for this in the [Treble Info](https://f-droid.org/en/packages/tk.hack5.treblecheck/) app.
 This includes Samsung devices.
 - Root access, preferably KernelSU or Apatch.
-Magisk *can* work, but it may interfere, see [here](https://github.com/Pokey8680/Lionfish/new/app#issues-with-magisk)
+Magisk *can* work, but it may interfere, see below
 - A PHH/Trebledroid based GSI that you want to update.
 (Preferrably Android 12 or higher)